 Case studies are a great example.
 Using it could show your prospects what the situation is before your product or service came along, and how it changed after you came to play.

 Apart from that, it can also serve as a valuable resource for your blog posts in the future, explaining how the whole process went.
+You can add value to using the Win loss analysis consulting in a way.

 Moreover, when you are interviewing other business owners, use their positive comments on your testimonials page because it is a great way to promote your products.